sabeydeedaya/docs/src/pages/apps/mparticle-android-v5.md

 ## Implementing features

-- Please refer to mParticle's [marking direct calls to kits]( https://docs.mparticle.com/developers/sdk/android/kits/#making-direct-calls-to-kits) documentation for how to access the kit via the mParticle SDK.
+- Please refer to mParticle's [making direct calls to kits]( https://docs.mparticle.com/developers/sdk/android/kits/#making-direct-calls-to-kits) documentation for how to access the Branch kit via the mParticle SDK.

 - Direct calls to the Branch SDK will also require using `.getAutoInstance()`, rather than `.getInstance()`.

-- Please refer to Branch's [native Android SDK](/pages/apps/android/#implement-features) documentation for how to implement secondary functionality.
+- Once you have a reference to the Branch kit, refer to Branch's [native Android SDK](/pages/apps/android/#implement-features) documentation for how to implement secondary functionality.

 ## Sample testing apps